 Pam Marcus (Kensington parkrun): “I just like to volunteer.”

 So, how can you get in on the fun and feel the warm glow of being a parkrun volunteer?
-Check out the “volunteer” page on your local parkrun website.
+Check out the “volunteer” pages on your local parkrun website.
 Talk with a team member on any Saturday at your local parkrun.
-And ensure that you’re signed up for the once-weekly email that most parkruns send with news updates and volunteer information.
+And ensure that you’re signed up for the once-weekly email that many parkruns send with news updates and volunteer information.
 You can sign up by updating your profile at parkrun.com.
 There’s a link to your parkrun profile in any results email that you have received on a Saturday.
 Select “email options”, then opt-in to your favorite parkrun event(s), then be sure to click the green “save” button.

 This is far and away the most common question that parkrun USA receives.
 For many years we had to say, “No,” but since August 2018 we’ve been able to say, “No but there’s one in NJ you can get to from NYC.”
 Delaware and Raritan Canal parkrun (aka D&RC) is in Somerset County in…

 Saturday saw the long-awaited return of parkrun New Zealand, the first parkrun events back after an extended global lockdown, and a return, in that part of the world at least, to pre-Coronavirus routines.
 Since the earliest days of this challenge we had prioritised the work required to ensure a smooth return to action when the…